How to classify organic chemicals if you are importing into or exporting out of the EU.

 What’s not covered in chapter 29

 Chapter 29 covers separately defined organic compounds, provided they only contain certain permitted additives or they’re intended for a general - rather than a specific - use.
-Chemicals that don’t meet these requirements are covered elsewhere.
-Some examples of products this chapter doesn’t cover:
+Chemicals that do not meet these requirements are covered elsewhere.
+Some examples of products this chapter does not cover:

 - Compounds, such as paracetamol, put up as a medicament.
 These are covered in chapter 30.